 - A large drive up unit.

-The benefits to an outdoor parking space include the lower rental rate, higher height restrictions if the space if covered and no need for a lock, plus some spaces you will be able to pull the vehicle through verses backing the vehicle into the space potentially causing damage.
+The benefits to an outdoor parking space include the lower rental rate, higher height restrictions if space is covered, and no need for a lock, plus some spaces you will be able to pull the vehicle through versus backing the vehicle into space potentially causing damage.
 You can easily fit anything from a small car to a large boat or RV in most outdoor parking spaces.
 When considering this option, also keep in mind what the typical weather patterns are in the area.
 If you have constant rain like Seattle, maybe the drive up unit makes more sense.
-If you are in a temperate zone like the East coast, outdoor parking is great for most vehicle during most of the year (outside of snow storms and heavy spring storms).
+If you are in a temperate zone like the East coast, outdoor parking is great for the most vehicles during most of the year (outside of snowstorms and heavy spring storms).

-A drive up storage unit would provide a more sheltered and secure space.
-Think of the standard one car garage when you consider a 10×10 unit.
+A drive-up storage unit would provide a more sheltered and secure space than outdoor car storage.
+Think of the standard one-car garage when you consider a 10×10 unit.
 Be sure to keep in mind the height of the vehicle when thinking about renting a drive up unit.
 Most commonly storage heights range between eight and ten feet, with the door being around a foot shorter.
-Also keep in mind that storage units are estimated sizes.
+Also, keep in mind that storage units are estimated sizes.
 For example, if your vehicle is nineteen feet long then the unit should at least be 25 feet long.
 Renting a storage unit at 20 feet in length will not be enough space for the vehicle to fit and the door to close.
-The same principal applies to the width of the unit.
+The same principle applies to the width of the unit.
 Most facilities only offer widths up to ten feet with the doorway being around eight feet.

 Following these tips to storing a vehicle will ensure a stress-free and easy rental experience.
-You can decide whether an outdoor parking space will be sufficient, or if you want to opt for the drive up storage unit for more protection.
-If you are unsure which option is best, simply talk with your property manager and he or she can help you decide.
-And if you are ready to move your vehicle to storage, you can rent your vehicle storage unit or reserve your outdoor parking space online 24/7.
+If you are unsure, talk with your property manager and they can help you decide.
+If you’re ready to move your vehicle to storage rent your vehicle storage unit or reserve your outdoor parking space online 24/7.